Jessme1212/Jessme1212/Profile HomePage.md

 # Hello!
 Welcome to my profile!
 # About Me 💬 👩 💻  :

-### - I'm currently 23 years old and currently pursing my masters in data science, graduating May 2025!

-### - Learning :
-- 👩 💻 Data science algorithms and the whole data science realm haha
+### - I have a masters in data science and love data science algorithms and the whole data science realm haha

 ### - Hobbies :
 - 📷 Photography and photoshop!